-Biogen is providing its new Alzheimer’s drug Aduhelm free to some patients because of slow reviews by Medicare.
+Biogen is providing its new Alzheimer’s drug, Aduhelm, free to some patients due to slow reviews by Medicare.

-Aduhelm is administered as an intravenous infusion over approximately one hour every four weeks and at least 21 days apart.
+Aduhelm is administered as an infusion for one hour, every four weeks, and at least 21 days apart.

-Reuters wrote, “In order to expedite treatment, Biogen has begun to provide Florida’s First Choice Neurology with free-of-charge Aduhelm, according to Dr. Jeffrey Gelblum, a neurologist at the center’s Aventura, Florida, operations.”
+Reuters wrote, “To expedite treatment, Biogen provided First Choice Neurology Aduhelm, free-of-charge, according to Dr. Jeffrey Gelblum, a neurologist at the center’s Aventura, Florida, operations.”

 “We have been using the Biogen access program – it is almost like a sample program – to get patients started,” he told Reuters.

-“Biogen has said it has a number of plans in place to support patient access, but did not give further details,” Reuters wrote.
+“Biogen has said it has several plans in place to support patient access.
+They did not give further details,” Reuters wrote.

 It is not uncommon for pharmaceutical companies to provide free medications through patient assistance programs.